postandcourier/infant-mortality/one-main-text.md

 The system set up to train physicians in South Carolina and throughout the United States does little to encourage medical school graduates to practice in rural areas where the need for health care is most acute.

-South Carolina is not alone in this disparity between either rural and urban, or white and black rates of newborn deaths.
+South Carolina is not alone in this disparity between either rural and urban or white and black rates of newborn deaths.

 In its latest two annual reports, Child Health USA 2012 and 2013, the U.S. Department of Health and Human Services said infant mortality in rural counties, especially small ones, runs almost 10 percent higher than in urban areas.

 For example, Georgia’s rural Lowndes County, on the Florida border, was identified in a 2012 public health report as the state’s worst for infant mortality, with a rate three times the national average of about six deaths for every 1,000 births.

-For blacks, nationwide, the rate of newborn death was more than double the white rate.
+For blacks nationwide, the rate of newborn death was more than double the white rate.
 And in South Carolina, black babies die at rates slightly less than the nation’s rate for black deaths, the report showed.

 Southern states generally scored higher rates of black infant mortality than the nation as a whole, but several Midwestern states, such as Wisconsin, Indiana, Illinois, Ohio and Pennsylvania, were equally high.